minh2004pd/echocardiography/README.md

 To test the functionality, you can run the file ```upload_dicom.py``` to upload some DICOM file to the server.

-(Note that you must run the above 2 programs in 2 separate processes)
+(Note that you must run the above 2 files in 2 separate processes)